AdaCore/gnatcoverage/tools/gnatcov/doctemp/cov_common.rst

 There may be no overlap between exemption regions.

-Exempted regions are reported as blocks in both the annotated source and the synthetic text reports.
+Exempted regions are reported as blocks in both the annotated source and the synthetic text reports, for both source and object coverage metrics.

 In annotated source reports, a ``#`` or ``*`` caracter annotates all the exempted lines, depending on whether 0 or at least 1 violation was exempted